jphaugla/redisEnterpriseVault/README.md

 ```
 ### Create GKE cluster

-* Tips on installing GKE
+Tips on installing GKE
-  * Instead of using the provided script to create the GKE cluster, make sure compute nodes are decent size *e2-standard-8*.
 * Easier to use GCP console to get the desired node size.
+* Make sure compute nodes are decent size *e2-standard-8*.
 * Start with 3 nodes in the default node pool-can always increase as needed.
 * Once the GKE cluster is created, connect to the cluster.
 To do this:
     * Click on newly created cluster
 ![Select GKE Cluster](images/SelectGKEcluster.png)
     * Click to connect to the cluster